 A companion's skills are improved separately from your characters, with the same kind of limitations.
 Each improvement costs experience!
 Companions will follow the same rules and rank up guidelines as a Player character.

 To create a companion you must first spend 2 EP to 'purchase' it via your Progression thread.
 Once your companion has been purchased, you can then go to the Companion Creation found here.

 A companion will take up one of your Combat Ability Slots, so please make sure you have one available when applying for a companion

 Your companion CAN BE a human with a quirk, however it must be EXTREMELY simple, basic mutations.
-There will be only 2 benefits MAXIMUM since there are only 2 abilities and if someone has a quirk similar to their own you must ask for permission.

 Ability#1: your battle roomba produced two knives from it's under belly to fight with.
 Ability #2: The roomba discharges electricity into the knives

 You can purchase additional abilities for your companion, but they take up YOUR ability slots.

 A Quirk Summon, at the same rank as a companion, will always be stronger